chronaeon/learning-c/README.md

 ### "Hello, World!" in C++

 ```
+#include <iostream>

 int main()
 {
     std::cout << "Hello, World!";
 }
 ```

-At face value, this looks pretty innocuous, the programs seem almost identical with just slightly different syntax.
+At face value, it's hard to see a problem.
+The programs seem almost identical with just slightly different syntax.
+But this is why high-level abstractions can be so misleading.
 We can get a better look into the machine-level by viewing the assembly code for each program.

 #### Helloworld.c Assembly